-Justin Snyder has collaborated with artists of diverse disciplines including dancers, poets, performance artists, fashion designers, and filmmakers.
+Justin Snyder has collaborated with artists of diverse disciplines including dancers, poets, performance artists, fashion designers, and laser artists.
 An advocate of new music, he has worked with composers such as Libby Larsen, William Bolcom, Jake Heggie, John Musto, Jonathan Dove, Tucker Fuller, and Mohammed Fairouz.
 He has collaborated with and performed world premieres by William Bolcom, Jonathan Dove, Tucker Fuller, and Libby Larsen.
-He has recorded for Czech Radio, CCTV (China), and has performed live on BBC Radio 3.
-Justin is currently Artist In Residence with ÆPEX Contemporary Performance.
+He has recorded for Czech Radio and has performed live on BBC Radio 3.

-Some of the venues he has performed at include Wigmore Hall, the U.S. Supreme Court, The Tank (New York), Harvard University, the Barbican Main Hall and Barbican Pit, the TED conference stage, Mori + Stein Gallery, Panoply Lab, The Horse Hospital, Sadler's Wells (in collaboration with Pina Bausch Tanztheater Wuppertal), the Smithsonian National Portrait Gallery, the Mexican Cultural Institute (D.C.), Teatro del Lago, the Leighton House Museum, Zaha Hadid's Guangzhou Opera House, and the National Center for the Performing Arts (Beijing).
+Some of the venues he has performed at include The Kennedy Center, Wigmore Hall, the U.S. Supreme Court, The Tank (New York), Harvard University, the Barbican Centre (London), the TED conference stage, Mori + Stein Gallery, Panoply Lab, The Horse Hospital, City University New York, Sadler's Wells (in a Pina Bausch Tanztheater Wuppertal production), the Smithsonian National Portrait Gallery, the Mexican Cultural Institute (D.C.), Shanghai Concert Hall, Teatro del Lago (Chile), the Leighton House Museum, Zaha Hadid's Guangzhou Opera House, and the National Center for the Performing Arts (Beijing).

 In October 2013, Justin joined Carla Dirlikov Canales for a month-long tour in China, on behalf of the U.S. State Department and Ping Pong Productions, which included solo concerts and song recitals featuring a program of American music.
 Carla and Justin also performed that year at the U.S. Supreme Court in Washington, D.C. in honor of Carla being awarded the Medal of Excellence from the Sphinx Organization, and which was presented by Justice Sonia Sotomayor.
 In July 2014, Justin joined forces with performance artist Amy Elizabeth Kingsmill at the experimental performance-art space Panoply Lab in Brooklyn, New York.
 This performance combined the disciplines of performance art and toy piano improvisation that channeled a physically and mentally cathartic ritual and a visceral exploration of the connection between movement and sound.
 The work was originally performed at the Mori + Stein Gallery in London in 2013.